openid/OpenYOLO-Spec/common/introduction.md

 - "Proof of access" to email addresses and phone numbers (as described in the
   [account recovery based authentication](#account-recovery-based-authentication) section above) could be directly solicited.
-While the credential manager may not have the authority to generate an ID token for a given email address, it could facilitate this process.
+While the credential manager might not have the authority to generate an ID token for a given email address, it could facilitate this process.